OpenVidu/openvidu.io-docs/docs/developing/index.md

 At these point, you can start modifying *openvidu-ng-testapp*, *openvidu-browser* or *openvidu-server*.

- - **_openvidu-ng-testapp_**:  the previous "ng serve" command will take care of refreshing the browser's page whenever any change takes place.
+ - **_openvidu-insecure-angular_**:  the previous "ng serve" command will take care of refreshing the browser's page whenever any change takes place.

  - **_openvidu-browser_**: after modifying any typescript file, you will need to run the following command to update your changes (*typescript* package is necessary):